l-sz/SiDE/README.md

 sbatch elias29_slurm.sh
 ```

-Make sure that the call to `run_mcmc()` has use_mpi=True and that in the elias29_slurm.sh
+Make sure that the call to `run_mcmc()` has `use_mpi = True` and that in the elias29_slurm.sh
-script the partition, ntasks-per-node, nodes parameters are set correctly and
+script the partition, ntasks-per-node and node parameters are set correctly.
-that the srun -n argument reflects the choice of the above parameters.

 The result chain is written to `examples/elias29/elias29_mcmc_save.p` python
-pickle format fime.
-A plotting routine (`plot_corner`) is provided to visualise
-the results in a corner plot.
+pickle format and `examples/elias29/chain.dat` ASCII files.
+The `SimpleDiskEnvFit.tools`
+module provides functions for reading and visualizing the output (see Wiki).

 ### Resuming MCMC computation

 The example script saves the parameter and posterior probability after each
-step to `examples/elias29/chain_0.dat` file.
+step to `examples/elias29/chain.dat` file.
 This file can be used to restart unfinished or
 interupted computations.
 *Important*: the same number of walkers must be used in subsequent runs.